kelseyhightower/vault-controller/docs/example-usage.md

 This tutorial will walk you through deploying the following components:

-* Vault Example 0.0.1
+* Vault Example ReplicaSet

-The `vault-example` Pod utilizes the `vault-init` container to request a wrapped token from the Vault Controller.
+The `vault-example` ReplicaSet will create Pods composed from the following container images:

+* `kelseyhightower/vault-init` - A container that requests and unwraps tokens from a Vault Controller
+* `kelseyhightower/vault-example` - A container that uses and renews Vault tokens

 The `vault-init` container performs the following actions during the Pod initialization phase:

 * Requests a wrapped token from the Vault Controller
 * Unwraps the token by communicating with a Vault server
 * Writes the unwrapped token to a shared volume at `/var/run/secrets/vaultproject.io/secret.json`
 * Exits so the Pod creation process can continue

+The `vault-example` container performs the following actions while the Pod is running:

+* Reads a token from a shared volume at `/var/run/secrets/vaultproject.io/secret.json`
+* Logs the token details (Don't do this in production)
+* Renews the token with a Vault server

 ## Deploy the Vault Example application

 ```
 kubectl -n vault-controller create -f replicasets/vault-example.yaml
 ```

+### Observe the `vault-init` container

 Once a `vault-example` Pod is scheduled to a node the `vault-init` container will run during the Pod initialization phase: